Templates for procurement processes, including government model contracts and procurement plans and policies.

 Future procurement opportunities

-Use the automated templates tool to create an advance notice, step by step.
+Click the button to create an advance notice, step by step, using the automated template.
 Or use the standard template below.

 A Request for Information (RFI) helps you identify the number and type of suppliers who are active in the area of interest.
 It is a formal request to the market for information about the type of goods or services currently available for a possible procurement.
 This is a market research tool only and it must not be used to select or shortlist suppliers.